Tête de Moine: Production according to the original recipe

-Tête de Moine AOP is made in the region’s cheese dairies in keeping with the traditional method and original recipe, in accordance with the requirements of the AOP specifications.
+Today, Tête de Moine AOP is made in the region’s cheese dairies in keeping with the traditional method and original recipe, in accordance with the requirements of the AOP specifications.
 The oldest written description of Tête de Moine AOP dates from 1628.
 Already in those days it was pointed out that a fatty milk of excellent quality from the country’s best grasses and pastures had to be used to produce it.
 In order to guarantee the quality of freshness, milk production and fresh-milk processing take place in the AOP region.
 The dairy cows’ feed ration must originate entirely from the farm’s own fodder base or from adjoining communal pastures on which the cattle must be kept for at least 120 days during the green feeding period.
 Dairy farmers, cheesemakers and maturing experts work with the most modern equipment, but in keeping with traditional craftsmanship.
 The use of somatotropin, urea, products containing urea, animal meal, growth hormones or products of the same type as well as silage feed is prohibited.
 The maturing period begins after the salt-water bath, when the cheese loaves are stored for at least 75 days on spruce boards in the AOP geographical area, during which time they are regularly tended.
 Quality control on Tête de Moine AOP is carried out according to the criteria defined in the AOP specifications.
 A procedure known as “taxation” (quality control and approval) is carried out every month in the cheese dairies’ cellars, during which the cheese is evaluated according to the following four criteria: appearance, hole size, paste (colour, parability) as well as smell and taste.

 Since May 2001, Tête de Moine, Fromage de Bellelay has been registered as a protected designation of origin and has had appellation d'origine contrôlée (AOC) status.
 First known as AOC (Appellation d’Origine Contrôlée), it was replaced by the appellation d’origine protégée (AOP) certification in 2010.
 The following year, in 2002, milk producers founded an association to defend their interests.
 Exported throughout the world, it is the calling card of the cheese-making tradition of the Swiss Jura.
 It is currently produced by fewer than 10 cheese dairies of the Jura Mountains area of Porrentruy, District of Franches-Montagnes, both situated in the Canton of Jura, as well as in Moutier and Courtelary, in the Bernese Jura.